hdShang/arxiv-daily/docs/cs-LG/2025-09-06/papers/250905545v1-reinforcement-learning-with-anticipation-a-hierarchical-approach-for.md

 ---
 layout: default
-title: Reinforcement Learning with Anticipation: A Hierarchical Approach for Long-Horizon Tasks
+title: "Reinforcement Learning with Anticipation: A Hierarchical Approach for Long-Horizon Tasks"
 ---

 # Reinforcement Learning with Anticipation: A Hierarchical Approach for Long-Horizon Tasks